-‘Wildlands’ Open Beta: Game Available To Pre-load For PS4, Xbox One And PC Now
+‘Wildlands’ Open Beta: Game Available To Pre-Load For PS4, Xbox One And PC Now

-If you’re planning to play Ubisoft’s Ghost Recon: Wildlands beta when it launches tomorrow, you can pre-load on PS4, Xbox One and PC right now.
+If you’re planning to play Ubisoft’s Ghost Recon: Wildlands beta when it launches tomorrow, you can pre-load on PS4, Xbox One, and PC right now.
 Ubisoft will give players the opportunity to go hands-on with the new game ahead of its release in March.
 The good news is that you won’t have to waste any of that hands-on time by downloading the game, which is available to pre-load right now, meaning you can just jump into the open beta when it kicks off tomorrow morning.

-According to the Express, the open beta for Ghost Recon: Wildlands is available to pre-load right now on PC through Uplay, on PlayStation 4 through the PlayStation Store and on Xbox One through the Xbox Games Store.
+According to the Express, the open beta for Ghost Recon: Wildlands is available to pre-load right now on PC through Uplay, on PlayStation 4 through the PlayStation Store, and on Xbox One through the Xbox Games Store.
 The beta file size is reported to be between 23 and 24GB on PlayStation 4 and Xbox One.
 With that in mind, it’s likely a good idea to download the file ahead of the beta’s launch tomorrow, if you’re looking to get the most out of the beta.
 That being said, PC users will have a slightly smaller download to contend with at 19.51GB.

 Ghost Recon Wildlands full system requirements revealed, open beta preloading is live. https://t.co/5dqcr4kPjK pic.twitter.com/HK5tiD14KI